gjwgit/rattleng/installers/README.md

 (Linux, MacOS, and Windows).
 You can download R from the [R statistical software](https://cloud.r-project.org/) repository.

-Once R is installed, open a terminal and run the R command to then install the pre-requisite packages by pasting the folloing after the prompt `> `:
+Once R is installed, open a terminal and run the R command.
+You can then install the pre-requisite packages for Rattle by pasting the following after the prompt `> `:

 ```bash